markstringer-dti/markstringer-dti.github.io/CHAPTER_ESCAPE.md

 restrictions about what can and can't be done that require even more thinking.
 It makes obvious how slow and expensive it is to just get *some* of a product.
-And in doing so, it tends to undermine the "simple", "fast", "all", "cheap" appeal of an original idea.
+And in doing so, it tends to undermine the "simple", "fast", "all", "cheap" appeal of the original "flower" of an idea.

 These are all very good reasons for not getting software working.
 Getting software working throws up all kinds of surprises.
 It will